intel-analytics/BigDL-2.x/docs/docs/Keras2StyleAPIGuide/Layers/convolutional.md

             specifying the length of the 1D convolution window.
 * `strides`: An integer or tuple/list of a single integer, specifying the stride length of the convolution.
-* `padding`: One of `"valid"`, `"causal"` or `"same"` (case-insensitive).
+* `padding`: One of `"valid"` or `"same"` (case-insensitive).
             `"valid"` means "no padding".
             `"same"` results in padding the input such that the output has the same length as the original input.
-            `"causal"` results in causal (dilated) convolutions, e.g. output[t] does not depend on input[t+1:].
-Useful when modeling temporal data where the model should not violate the temporal order.
 * `activation`: Activation function to use.
-See [here](activation/#available-activations) for available activation strings.
-If you don't specify anything, no activation is applied
-            (ie. "linear" activation: `a(x) = x`).
+If you don't specify anything, no activation is applied (ie. "linear" activation: `a(x) = x`).
 * `use_bias`: Boolean, whether the layer uses a bias vector.
-* `kernel_initializer`: String representation of the initialization method for the weights of the layer.
-See [here](initialization/#available-initialization-methods) for available initialization strings.
+* `kernel_initializer`: Initializer for the `kernel` weights matrix.
 Default is 'glorot_uniform'.
 * `bias_initializer`: Initializer for the bias vector.
-* `kernel_regularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
+* `kernel_regularizer`: Regularizer function applied to
+            the `kernel` weights matrix.
 Default is null.
-* `bias_regularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), applied to the bias.
+* `bias_regularizer`: Regularizer function applied to the bias vector.
 Default is null.
 * `input_shape`: Only need to specify this argument when you use this layer as the first layer of a model.
-For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
+For Scala API, it should be a shape object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**
 ```scala